 City of Santa Clara

-Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have the upper hand, though prices softened in winter.
-What is key for home sellers is to price according to today’s market (the temptation being to instead set the offer value to the high point, which was a year ago spring).
+Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have the upper hand, though it may be beginning to soften.
+What is key for home sellers is to price according to today’s market.

 Below there are charts for the market activity over the last few months.
+Although it’s been on the rise for months, it’s finally begun to dip again.
 Low inventory from the past year and continuous low inventory around the rest of the Valley means there is still a greater demand to fill than properties available.
 Further in the article, we’ll check in on the condo market, too.

 First, a market profile, automatically updated weekly, for the city of Santa Clara (these reports are available by zip code, too, and for condos/townhomes as well as single family dwellings).
 Check out the weekly Altos report HERE and click on subscribe to get weekly updates on all of Santa Clara or any particular zip code.
 (Scroll to the bottom and check out the profile of houses across 4 pricing quartiles – super interesting.)